 Medical Realities uses consumer-grade VR technology like the Oculus Rift to train up-and-coming medical professionals in a safe environment.
 By using the Oculus Rift, Medical Realities is lowering the costs of safe medical training significantly.

 BioLucid has developed a fully-immersive 3D representation of the human body in virtual reality.
 The representation not only shows what the body looks like on the inside and out while healthy but also while infected with disease.
 This model brings significant depth to both diagnostic medicine and training alike.
 BioLucid’s You is a multi-platform representation, so it is likely to be compatible with your VR unit of choice.

 You can keep in touch with them on Facebook here.

 ImmersiveTouch simulates complex surgeries using CT and MRI scans of a patient while giving feedback to the operator through the haptic technology so the students can feel the patient they are operating on.
 ImmersiveTouch is continuing to develop and perfect the realistic 3D surgical environment and their patented haptic technology.

 HeadRehab is backed by over 30 years of top neuroscience research.
 HeadRehab designs software that focuses on cognitive enhancement and physical performance.
 The main targets of HeadRehab are military, contact athletics, and researchers.
 HeadRehab tracks progress in reaction time, memory, balance, and more.

-Are there any other VR health care companies you think deserve a place on this list?
+Are there any other virtual reality companies in the healthcare industry you think deserve a place on this list?
 Let us know in the comments below!